 Retained duty system firefighters are trained to carry out all the duties of a firefighter.
 You will need to carry out initial training before you can safely respond to emergency calls.
 Again this varies depending on the fire and rescue service but will involve some on station training and attendance at a fire and rescue training centre.

 Some fire and rescue services split the initial training into several modules completed over the first year of service so that you cover pumps and ladders first and return to training centre to cover Breathing Apparatus at a later date.
 Others do all this as part of a longer initial course.
 In all cases you will not be able to respond to incidents until you have passed an assessment confirming that you are safe to ride.

 Ongoing training will require attendance at a 2 or 3 hour weekly drill night on station plus periodic refresher courses in areas such as breathing apparatus and trauma care.
 You may also have the opportunity to undertake optional training courses in order to gain extra skills.

 Retained firefighters receive payment for the work they undertake.
 Exactly how your payment is structured varies in each fire and rescue service.
 The most common method is for a retaining fee to be paid based on the hours per week you are contracted to be on call, plus payments for responding to calls, maintaining the equipment, carrying out community fire safety work etc. These extra payments are based on the hourly rate for a firefighter.

-The current rates for all these payments can be found on our downloads page.
+The current rates for all these payments can be found on the site of our Fire Brigades Union.